Simon Fraser University

 Approaching “nuclear fiction” in French as a broad category, the title that immediately comes to mind is Hiroshima mon amour, the 1959 film directed by Alain Renais, with a screenplay by Marguerite Duras.
 There is much more to say than I have room for here about the memory of nuclear atrocity that pervades the film’s exchanges between a French woman (“Elle,” played by Emmanuelle Riva) and a Japanese man (“Lui,” played by Eiji Okada).
 The two become romantically entangled in Hiroshima years after the 1945 U.S. atomic bombing of the city.
 Sharing the stories of their past love affairs in conversations that return again and again to the war’s losses and destruction, the two characters/actors first appeared on French screens in 1959, as the nation/empire’s military engaged in the final stages of preparation for its first atomic test in the Sahara.
 A 1960 Folio paperback edition of the screenplay (published by Gallimard) that followed the film’s release featured a provocative illustration by the artist Frédéric Blaimont: a pair of deep red lips, disconnected uncannily from any individual body, wrapped from the book’s spine across its front cover.
 Blaimont overlaid this vibrant image with a drawing of an atomic mushroom cloud rising from the lips’ meeting point to their upper edge known as “Cupid’s bow.”
 The illustration’s collage of sex, love, and destruction is beautiful, and also horrible.

-Fabled as a brilliant artifact of the French New Wave, and for its meditation on memory and nuclear destruction, Hiroshima mon amour did not acknowledge France’s own impending atomic plans in Algeria.
+A brilliant artifact of the French New Wave and a meditation on memory and nuclear destruction, Hiroshima mon amour did not acknowledge France’s own impending atomic plans in Algeria.
 “The bomb” was not yet “French.”
-In retrospect, the timing of the film’s appearance in relationship to the inaugural of French nuclear tests in the Sahara eerily reinforced a French conviction that detonating weapons of mass destruction in the desert as part of a program of military and scientific experimentation could be acts of “peacemaking” and “deterrence,” harmless incidents that would incur no victims.
+In retrospect, the timing of the film’s appearance in relationship to the inaugural of French nuclear tests in the Sahara eerily reinforced a French insistence that detonating weapons of mass destruction in the desert as part of a program of military and scientific experimentation could be acts of “peacemaking” and “deterrence,” harmless incidents that would incur no victims.

 Christophe Bataille, L’Expérience (Paris: Grasset, 2015)